geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And murmur'd still of fairy visions crost&gt;

-And love and happiness and freedom lost ;
+And love and happiness and freedom lost;

 How oft I watch'd, impatient for the light,

-Then loath 'd the morn, and wish'd again for night ;
+Then loath 'd the morn, and wish'd again for night;

 Or wept to find those hours had passed away, 34C